-The Board meets at least four times each year and, between meetings, maintains regular contact with the Manager.
-The primary focus of quarterly Board Meetings is a review of investment performance and related matters, including asset allocation, peer group information and industry issues.
-Between meetings, the Board maintains contact with the Manager and has access to senior members of the VCT team and to the company secretarial team.
-During the year ended 30 November 2024, the Board held six Board meetings and eleven Board Committee meetings.
-In addition, there were seven meetings of the Audit & Risk Committee and one meeting each of the Management Engagement, Nomination, and Remuneration Committees.
+The Board meets at least four times each year and, between meetings, maintains regular contact with the Manager and has access to senior members of its VCT management team and to the company secretarial team.
+The primary focus of quarterly Board Meetings is a review of investment performance and related matters including asset allocation, peer group information and industry issues.
+During the year ended 30 November 2024, the Board held four Board Meetings and nine meetings of a Committee of the Board.
+In addition, there were seven meetings of the Audit Committee, four meetings of the Risk Committee, one meeting of the Management Engagement Committee, three meetings of the Nomination Committee, and two meetings of the Remuneration Committee.